w-yeehong/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

 ### 4.1 Patient Feature

+#### 4.1.1 Overview

+The data of a `Patient` in Covigent consists of ...

+\\insert picture of patient class diagram attribute

+\\why we use diff classes to represent attributes -> extend from AB3, alternatives -> no need extra class

+\\patient is unique identified by name -> justify small hotels, low chance of 2 same names

+How the feature is implemented (or is going to be implemented).
+Why it is implemented that way.
+Alternatives considered.

 The patient feature utilises the `CovigentAppParser` class to parse the user command input into different command types and validates the input.
 Patients are then added into the `UniquePatientList#internalList` observable list.